Growth Experiment Prompts for Designing and Reading A/B Tests

 4. Pre-test guardrail metrics

-For test {paste hypothesis}, identify 5 guardrail metrics that should NOT move (or only move within bounds): churn, customer-support load, page-load time, downstream conversion, error rate.
-Define the breach thresholds.
+For test {paste hypothesis}, identify 5 guardrail metrics that should NOT move (or only within bounds): churn, support-ticket rate, page-load time, downstream conversion, error rate.
+For each, define the breach threshold that would auto-stop the test.

 5. Post-test result reader

-Below: experiment results.
-Read honestly: (a) is the lift statistically significant, (b) is it practically significant, (c) did any guardrail break, (d) did the segment effect differ.
-Output a ship / kill / iterate verdict.
+Below are experiment results.
+Read honestly: (a) is the lift statistically significant at 95%, (b) is it practically/business significant given ship cost, (c) did any guardrail break, (d) did any segment effect differ from the average.
+Output a ship / kill / iterate verdict with the one number that decides it.

 {paste results}